Everything you need to know about Matt Smith’s upcoming TV series, The Death of Bunny Munro

 Additional cast names include:

-- Sarah Greene (Bad Sisters) as Libby
+- Sarah Greene (Bad Sisters, Dublin Murders) as Libby Munro

-- Johann Myers (Without Sin’s) as Poodle
+- Johann Myers (Without Sin, The Wheel of Time) as Poodle

-- Robert Glenister (Sherwood) as Geoffrey
+- Robert Glenister (Sherwood, The Night Caller) as Geoffrey

-- Alice Feetham (Boiling Point) as Yvonne
+- Alice Feetham (Boiling Point, Save Me) as Yvonne

-- David Threlfall (Shameless) as Bunny Snr
+- David Threlfall (Shameless, Funny Woman) as Bunny Snr

 Is The Death of Bunny Munro a movie?